BigBoiEski/CoD-Hoi4-2054-ForkBBE/README.md

 THE PLAN™️

-- More manpower in states  <- we are here
+More manpower in states  <- we are here

-- More building slots for some states in some countries + starting factories
+More building slots for some states in some countries + starting factories

-- Create new Ideologies
+Create new Ideologies

-- Create new tech tree
+Create new tech tree

-- Countries' basic History files
+Countries' basic History files:
 - unique starting production queue and techs research for each cuntry! fun!
 - ideology & popularities
 - leader

-- Starting Date & Descriptions for countries
+Starting Date & Descriptions for countries

-- Focus Trees ( with community input)
+Focus Trees ( with community input)
 - 1: Eurasia
 - 2: USA
 - 3: Germany